MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_07_Connect to an Azure SQL server using an Azure Private Endpoint using the Azure portal.md

 >**Note**: Azure SQL server and private endpoint deployment may take up to 10 minutes for complete instantiation.

-### Disable public access to Azure SQL logical server
+### Allow certain public internet IP addresses to access your Azure SQL logical server

->**Note**: For this task, assume you would like to disable all public access to your Azure SQL server, and only allow connections from your virtual network.
-The **Public access** setting may default to **Disable.**
+>**Note**: For this task, assume you want to enable public access to your Azure SQL server and allow connections only from your virtual network.
+The Public access setting may default to **Disabled.**

 1. In the Azure portal search box, enter **az-sql-srv1a** or the server name you entered in the previous steps.